State of Arizona Accounting Manual

 State of Arizona

-The information contained in this guide is the result of collaboration between the Office of the Governor, the Office of the Auditor General, the General Accounting Office, the Governor’s Office of Economic Recovery, the Governor’s Accounting Office and oversight agencies that will be investigating allegations of fraud, waste and abuse.
-While it is impossible to prevent all fraud, being proactive in our approach to prevention can help decrease the chances of problems in the future and help detect, investigate and correct occurrences.
+The information contained in this guide is the result of collaboration among the Office of the Governor, the Office of the Auditor General, the General Accounting Office, the Governor’s Office of Economic Recovery, the Governor’s Accounting Office and oversight agencies that investigate allegations of fraud, waste and abuse.
+A proactive approach to prevention decreases the chances of problems in the future and helps detect, investigate and correct occurrences.